 Rediscovering a wonderful ceramic oven dish with lid, it was put to use cooking another kitchari, this time made with red rice.
 Most Indian and some Asian groceries will stock red rice.
 There are many varieties from India, Sri Lanka and Bali for example.
-Red rice is a very healthy rice – I use Rosa Matta rice from Kerala in this recipe.
+Red rice is a very healthy rice – I have used Rosa Matta rice from Kerala in this recipe.

 Surprisingly, the combination of urad and red rice in a kitchari dish has its origins in Korea, but I have made it more Indian than Korean.
 It is not a traditional Indian kitchari, but is very tasty, and can be cooked on the stove top, in the oven or in a slow cooker.

 Kitchari is made in different ways in different parts of India, sometimes it’s made thin and soupy, sometimes a little thicker like a porridge, in some parts it’s made almost like a pulao.
-It depends on the rice used, and also amount of water you add, the cooking time and the amount of water that can evaporate from you cooking pan whilst cooking.
+It depends on the rice used, and also amount of water you add, the cooking time and the amount of water that can evaporate from the pan whilst cooking.
 Also different lentils can be used with rice in kitchari, although the most common is mung dal as it is the most digestible dal.

 In homes in South India, mostly a short grained rice is used, like sona masoori, is used to give a porridge like consistency, but in the North it can be a longer grained rice which gives a more pulao-like result.
 Ayurveda also recommends the long grained basmati rice, as it is more digestible.
 This recipe uses a red rice.
-You can vary its cooking time and method to be more like a pulao, but can also be cooked to be porridge like or for a shorter time to be more soup-like.
+You can vary its cooking time and method to be more like a pulao, but can also be cooked longer to be porridge like or for a shorter time to be more soup-like.